A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Best Hotels with Eiffel Tower Views

-The 8th Arrondissement of Paris is the district of fashion and luxury symbolized by the famous “Golden Triangle” formed by Rue Montaigne – Rue George V – Avenue des Champs-Élysées.
+The 8th Arrondissement of Paris is the district of fashion and luxury symbolized by the famous “Golden Triangle” formed by Rue Montaigne, Rue George V, and Avenue des Champs-Élysées.

-This is also the district of the Elysée Palace, the French President’s official residence, the Arc de Triomphe, beautiful 5-star historic hotels, and two of the best Cabarets in Paris.
+This is also the District of the Elysée Palace, the French President’s official residence, the Arc de Triomphe, beautiful 5-star historic hotels, and one of the best Cabarets in Paris.
 For all these reasons and more, Paris 8 is expensive, very expensive!

 That said, Paris 8 has some of the best romantic places in all of Paris, from gorgeous museums to intriguing historic sites, from jaw-dropping viewpoints to enchanting secret spots; you just need to know where to look.